lostintangent/gistpad/README.md

 ## Repositories

 In addition to managing gists, GistPad also allows you to create and edit GitHub repos without needing to clone anything locally.
-To get started, run the `GistPad: Manage Repository` command, and specify/select the name of the repo you'd like to start managing.
+To get started, run the `GistPad: Open Repository` command, and specify/select the name of the repo you'd like to start managing.
 If you want to create a new repo, then select the `Create new repo` or `Create new private repo` options, then specify the name of the repo.

 After running this command, you'll see a new `Repositories` tree in the `GistPad` tab, which displays the selected repo(s).
 From here, you can add/upload/edit/delete/rename files, and behind the scenes, your edits will be translated into commits on the respective repo.
 GistPad will automatically keep your data in sync with GitHub, so you never have to think about pushing or pulling.
 You can just focus on editing 🚀